marcomep/duplicate-finder/README.md

 It's always possible to download the Python source code and run it on a Python3 interpreter on all O.S.

 Requirements
 - Python 3 version >= 3.10.
-On older versions find-duplicate can works but it has not been tested.
+On older Python versions find-duplicate can works but it has not been tested.

 You can download the source code clicking [here](https://duckduckgo.com) or cloning this repository (it require a Git client installed) with the following command: